 Pricing: Microsoft 365 Copilot license at $30/user/month.

-Claude in Excel is Anthropic’s official add-in that runs as a sidebar inside your workbook.
+Claude for Excel is Anthropic’s official add-in that runs as a sidebar inside your workbook.
 It can read across multiple tabs, understand how cells and formulas connect, and make edits directly while tracking every change.
+It left beta earlier in 2026 and is now available on the Pro, Max, Team, and Enterprise plans.

-Powered by Claude Opus 4.6, it can build pivot tables, generate charts, detect outliers, and explain patterns in your data.
+Running on Claude Opus 4.6, it edits pivot tables, applies conditional formatting, generates charts, detects outliers, and explains patterns in your data.
 A key strength is transparency, every response includes cell-level citations, so you can trace exactly where each number or insight comes from.

 Anthropic has also introduced MCP connectors, which allow Claude to pull in live data from sources like S&P Global, LSEG, Moody’s, and FactSet.
 This is especially useful for financial analysis that depends on up-to-date external data.